FAQs

 What if I have special requests for my funeral?

 You can tell us about any special wishes for your funeral when you apply.
-If these involve extra costs, you may be able to add these on to the total cost of your plan.
+If these involve extra costs, you may be able to add these on to the total cost of your plan by contacting us at 0808 169 4534.
+Our plans are flexible meaning, you will be able to update your wishes after you take out your plan.

 Your plan documents folder contains the contact details for your funeral director.
 When the time comes your family contacts the funeral director and quotes your plan number.
 The funeral director will then take care of your funeral arrangements.